For some reason, motivation always gets more attention. Everyone

 Additionally, intermittent fasting changes hormone levels to facilitate weight loss.

-In addition to lower insulin and increased growth hormone levels, it increases release of the fat burning hormone norepinephrine (noradrenaline).
+In addition to lower insulin and increased growth hormone levels, it

 Because of these changes in hormones, short-term fasting may actually increase your metabolic rate by 3.6-14% (14, 15).